CALCIUM OXALATE BLADDER STONES

 STEP ONE: DIET

 While special diets cannot dissolve existing stones, they do help prevent the development of new stones.
 Prevention centers on creating a urinary environment with minimal calcium and minimal oxalate as well as creating a urine pH that is not conducive to calcium oxalate formation.
+Further, high protein, high sodium diets should not be used and diets low in phosphorus may stimulate vitamin D production and could increase calcium absorption.

 For each of the above diets, the canned form is preferrable to dry so as to increase water consumption and thus help dilute the urine.
 It is especially important to avoid table scraps when caring for an oxalate stone forming dog.
 Still, no one wants their dog to live life without treats.
 The following treats are acceptable for oxalate stone forming dogs: